DogushC/Deneyap-Kart-Web-Agent/README.md

 Can be modified for other hardwares just as esp and arduino.

-Front-end code is blockWebsocket.js file.
+Front-end code is in blockWebsocket.js file.

 ## How To Run
 You can basicly download .exe from last release or